-Richard Sanford graduated from UC Berkeley with a degree in Geography in 1965 and served as a naval officer in Vietnam from 1965 to 1968.
+Richard Sanford graduated from the University of California, Berkeley, with a degree in Geography in 1965 and served as a naval officer in Vietnam from 1965 to 1968.

 In 1976 Richard met his future wife, Thekla Brumder, just in time for the first vintage at Sanford & Benedict Vineyard.
-They were married in 1978, and in 1981 they founded Sanford Winery together, and for the next 25 years the winery produced award-winning wines sold nationwide and exported to sixteen countries.
+They were married in 1978, and in 1981 they founded Sanford Winery, which–for the next 25 years–produced award-winning wines that were sold throughout the world.

-In 1983 the Sanfords planted their first 100% organic vineyard at Rancho El Jabalí.
-El Jabalí and La Encantada vineyards were the first in Santa Barbara County to be certified organic.
+In 1983 the Sanfords planted their first 100% organic vineyard, named El Jabali, on what is now the Alma Rosa Ranch.
+El Jabalí and La Encantada vineyards, both planted by Richard, were the first in Santa Barbara County to be certified organic.

-Differences in business philosophy led to a separation from their namesake winery in 2005.
-Richard and Thekla started in a new direction to found Alma Rosa Winery & Vineyards, continuing their personal commitment to organic farming and sustainable business practices.
+In 2005, Richard and Thekla began their third venture, Alma Rosa Winery & Vineyards, and continued their personal commitment to organic farming and sustainable business practices.

 Director of Guest Experience

-A native of Paso Robles California, Alex joined the team at Alma Rosa after managing the tasting room team at JUSTIN Vineyard and Winery, 2015’s Wine Star Award Winner - American Winery of the Year.
-Alex has studied Biology at the University of Maryland and is a Veteran of the U.S. Army where he studied medicine.
+A native of Paso Robles California, Alex joined Alma Rosa after managing the tasting room team at JUSTIN Vineyard and Winery, 2015’s Wine Star Award Winner - American Winery of the Year.
+Alex has studied Biology at the University of Maryland and is a Veteran of the U.S. Army, where he studied medicine.
 A jack of all trades, Alex has had the chance to travel the globe developing his skills in marketing, training, operational management and hospitality.

 During his career he has served proudly as goodwill ambassador while enlisted in the Army, representing his country both in the United States and abroad.
 He has also had the opportunity to work for both nonprofit companies as well as those listed in the fortune 500.
 He looks forward to sharing his passion for wine and customer service with you through our experiences at Alma Rosa.